Biblical inspiration

 Biblical inspiration is the doctrine in Christian theology that the human writers and canonizers of the Bible were led by God with the result that their writings may be designated in some sense the word of God.
 This belief is traditionally associated with concepts of the biblical infallibility and the internal consistency of the Bible.

 Theopneustos

-At 2 Tim 3:16 (NRSV), it is written: "All scripture is inspired by God [theopneustos] and is useful for teaching".
+At 2 Timothy 3:16 (NRSVue), it is written: "All scripture is inspired by God [theopneustos] and is useful for teaching".

 When Jerome translated the Greek text of the Bible into the language of the Vulgate, he translated the Greek theopneustos (θεόπνευστος) of 2 Timothy 3:16 as divinitus inspirata ("divinely breathed into").

 Some modern English translations opt for "God-breathed" (NIV) or "breathed out by God" (ESV).
 The -tos ending in the Greek theopneustos also designates a passive construct whereby the subject God is breathing out the object (scripture).

 Theologian C. H. Dodd suggests that it is "probably to be rendered" as: "Every inspired Scripture is also useful".

 Daniel B. Wallace states that numerous scholars believe that the proper translation should be: "Every inspired scripture is also profitable".
 Wallace, however, criticises this translation; he proposes the translation "every scripture is inspired and profitable".